resingm/field-boundary-delineation/README.md

 ## Contact/Feedback

-We will be happy to answer feedback and questions.
+We will be happy to answer feedback, questions and bug reports.
-Also bug reports are appreciated.
 Either contact [Max Resing](https://www.maxresing.de/contact.html) or [open an issue](https://github.com/resingm/field-boundary-delineation/issues/new).